zhreshold/mxnet-ssd/README.md

 This example is intended for reproducing the nice detector while fully utilize the remarkable traits of MXNet.
-* The model is fully compatible with caffe version due to the implementation details.
+* The model is fully compatible with caffe version.
 * Model converter from caffe is available, I'll release it once I can convert any symbol other than VGG16.

 ### Demo results